yohn-maistre/yohn-maistre.github.io/content/authors/admin/_index.md

     url: https://www.sacode.web.id/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include poking at LLMs and annoying them.

 # Interests to show in About widget
 interests: